You Earned a Ticket!

 Mandates

-With the right data system, used consistently, all of this accountability reporting could be made more accessible for the public, more straightforward for districts, and more consistent in general.
-But that kind of data infrastructure does not appear to be part of the America's plan, at least at this writing.
+Using the right data system consistently could make all of this accountability reporting more accessible to the public, more straightforward for districts, and more transparent in general.
+But that kind of data infrastructure does not appear to be part of America's plan, at least at this writing.

 A new beginning?